 Working out What Size Slow Cooker You Need

-Use the following formula to work out what size slow cooker you will need when feeding that number of people on a regular basis.
+Use the following formula to determine what size slow cooker you will need when feeding that number of people regularly.

-The number of people was then add two more quarts.
+The number of people was then added by two more quarts.

 Example: 4 people + 2 = 6-quart slow cooker